 - The original Concept Approval (2010) specifically discounted development in Stages 6, 2 & parts of Stage 1 east of extension of Ti-Tree road.
 These are the same areas included in Mod.
-7 for development. - The original Concept Approval states any modification to extend the lapse date has to satisfy the Director General that the project remains 'current, appropriate and reflective of the best use of site at the original lapsing date'.
-This reason was never addressed when Elite was granted a two-year extension to the Concept Approval under Modification No.4.. - This modification goes far beyond what was approved in the original Concept Approval.
+7 for development. - The original Concept Approval states any modification to extend the lapse date has to satisfy Director General that the project remains 'current, appropriate and reflective of the best use of site at the original lapsing date'.
+This reason was never addressed when Elite was granted a two-year extension to the Concept Approval under Modification No.4.
+When the Concept Approval was given, the term 'best use' was specifically used by the decision maker having the knowledge that this project would take considerable time to develop and that NSW Coastal Protection would be a major obstacle to the planning decision makers. - This modification goes far beyond what was approved in the original Concept Approval.
 A similar modification has already been put to NSW Planning in 2013 as Mod 1 (formally known as Mod2) which received over 100 submissions against!
+If Elite want what is above and beyond the original Concept Approval then NSW Planning must ask them to submit a new Development Application.